A. Practice Core

 In this course the student is expected to complete the research project designed in HS489.
 The student develops the project independently with mentoring by the academic advisor.

 F. Section E or F

 Taken the semester before the student completes an internship, students work individually and as a group to evaluate internship readiness; identify possible internship sites; initiate interviews with prospective internship supervisors; review the literature about the population to be served; and develop learning contracts for secured internship sites.
 Students must meet university internship eligibility requirements.
 Graded pass/no credit.

 This off-campus experience provides qualified juniors or seniors with opportunities to participate as members of established human services site teams.
+A minimum of 270 hours is required; the student must register for at least one credit.
+For an internship exceeding 270 hours, the student may choose to register for additional credits (45 hours = 1 credit).
 The student's academic advisor, in conjunction with the University's Career Services office and on-site professionals, provides supervision and guidance during the internship.

 Students engage in evidence-based self-assessment and peer review as they synthesize professional knowledge and skills during the internship.
 This course is offered with a distance-learning experience to accommodate students completing geographically-distant internships.

 A student may complete the internship requirement with an approved semester study abroad program; consult with the program coordinator to discuss options.